-- (6) integration with non-wires alternatives. - vii.
-Monitoring and Evaluation (M&E) Plan - a The distribution company shall include an M&E Plan in its Annual Plan - b.
-This M&E Plan shall address at least the following: - (1) savings verification, including, where appropriate, analysis of customer usage; such savings verification should also facilitate participation in ISO-NE's forward capacity market; - (2) issues of ongoing program design and effectiveness; - (3) any other issues, for example, efforts related to market assessment and methodologies to claim savings from market effects, among others; - (4) a discussion of regional and other cooperative M&E efforts the distribution company is participating in, or plans to participate in; and - (5) longer-term studies, as appropriate, to assess programs over time. - c.
-The distribution company shall include in its M&E Plan any changes it proposes to the frequency and level of detail of distribution company program plan filing and subsequent reporting of results. - viii.
-Reporting Requirements - a The distribution company, in consultation with the Council, will propose the content to be reported and a reporting format that is designed to communicate clearly and effectively the benefits of the efforts planned and implemented, with particular focus on energy cost savings and program participation levels across all sectors, to secure all EE resources that are lower cost than supply. - ix.
-Multi-year strategies - a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
-In addition to the budgets and goals required in Section 3.2.A.viii.b, the distribution company will separately provide budgets and goals for multi-year strategies. - x.
-Performance Incentive Plan Structure, pursuant to Section 1.5. - xi.
-Testimony - a The distribution company will prefile testimony on the following: - (1) Cost-Effectiveness of measures, programs, and portfolios - (2) Prudencey and - (3) Reliability - (4) Environmental Responsibility - (5) Cost of Additional Supply compared to measures, programs, and portfolios
+(6) integration with non-wires alternatives.

+- a.
+The distribution company shall include an M&E Plan in its Annual Plan - b.
+This M&E Plan shall address at least the following: - savings verification, including, where appropriate, analysis of customer usage; such savings verification should also facilitate participation in ISO-NE's forward capacity market; - (2) issues of ongoing program design and effectiveness; - (3) any other issues, for example, efforts related to market assessment and methodologies to claim savings from market effects, among others: - (4) a discussion of regional and other cooperative M&E efforts the distribution company is participating in, or plans to participate in; and - (5) longer-term studies, as appropriate, to assess programs over time. - c.
+The distribution company shall include in its M&E Plan any changes it proposes to the frequency and level of detail of distribution company program plan filing and subsequent reporting of results.

+viii.
+Reporting Requirements

+a The distribution company, in consultation with the Council, will propose the content to be reported and a reporting format that is designed to communicate clearly and effectively the benefits of the efforts planned and implemented, with particular focus on energy cost savings and program participation levels across all sectors, to secure all EE resources that are lower cost than supply.

+ix.
+Multi-year strategies

+- a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company will separately provide budgets and targets for multiyear strategies. - x.
+Performance Incentive Plan Structure, pursuant to Section 1.5.